arkmuntasser/before-after/README.md

 before-after
 ================

-Make your before and after comparisons pop!
+A simple slider like Buzzfeed or The Verge to show the before and after images of a given subject.

-A simple slider like Buzzfeed has been using to show before and after comparisons of photos.
+This comes with a noscript css file so the widget will continue to work even in an environment with javascript disabled.